 For several years now there has been a national debate about workforce configuration in the National Health Service (NHS).
-Maternity services are no exception, with longstanding midwife shortages compounded by budget pressures, an ageing workforce and the employment uncertainties generated by the United Kingdom's (UK's) imminent withdrawal from the European Union.
-In England, the NHS Long Term Plan (NHS 2019) may also have implications for workload and staffing.
+Maternity services are no exception, with longstanding midwife shortages compounded by budget pressures, an ageing workforce and the employment uncertainties generated by the United Kingdom's (UK's) vote to withdraw from the European Union.
 Across the UK, maternity services are primarily staffed with midwives who deliver midwifery care to mothers, babies and their families.
-However, rising numbers of unregistered staff such as Health Care Assistants (HCAs / Maternity Support Workers (MSWs)) are employed to support midwives in delivering care.
-In one Trust HCAs have taken on the role of scrub assistants in obstetric theatres (Skills for Health 2009).
-It is clear, therefore, that the maternity workforce has changed and will continue to do so.
+However, rising numbers of unregistered staff such as Health Care Assistants (HCAs) are employed to support midwives in delivering care.
 In addition, the increasingly complex needs of many pregnant women has led to pressure on the skills and resources available to maternity services.
 Nowadays the majority of midwives do not have a nursing qualification and are therefore not trained or experienced in the care of the sick adult.
-This has led some commentators to suggest that this lack of nursing expertise may make maternity care less safe in today's practice environment (Smith and Dixon 2008).
-While Registered Nurses are sometimes employed to give care in maternity settings they are most commonly found in neonatal units, providing care for preterm, small and sick babies.
-The protected function of the midwife means that in the UK Registered Nurses do not give care to labouring women, and cannot deliver babies, although they may be employed in obstetric theatres to assist at caesarean section.
+This has led some commentators to suggest that this lack of nursing expertise may make care less safe in today's practice environment (Smith and Dixon 2008).

+While Registered Nurses are employed to give care in maternity settings they are most commonly found in neonatal units, providing care for small and sick babies.
+The protected function of the midwife means that in the UK Registered Nurses do not give care to labouring women, or deliver babies, although they may be employed in obstetric theatres to assist at caesarean section.
 In some maternity units, Registered Nurses are also employed to provide nursing care to pregnant and postnatal women.
-This may be in the capacity of High Dependency care, postoperative care (post caesarean section) care or other elements of antenatal and postnatal care.
+This may be in the capacity of High Dependency care, post-operative care (post caesarean section) or other elements of antenatal and postnatal care.
+In one Trust HCAs have taken on the role of scrub assistants in obstetric theatres (Skills for Health 2009).
+It is clear, therefore, that the maternity workforce has changed and will continue to do so.

-Currently there are no publicly accessible national figures for the number of Registered Nurses employed in maternity care (Hussain and Marshall 2011).
+Currently there are no publicly accessible national figures for the number of Registered Nurses or HCAs employed in maternity care (Hussain and Marshall 2011).
 A recommendation of the King's Fund report (Sandall et al 2011) on staffing in maternity units was to increase the number of Registered Nurses working in maternity units.
-While this might be a useful way forward there is no way of ascertaining the level of Registered Nurses' knowledge about the very specific care and support needs of childbearing women.
-In England MSWs have access to the Care Certificate and in Scotland Band 4 Maternity Care Assistants / MSWs receive a Certificate of Higher Education on completion of an undergraduate one-year course.
-However, information on role-specific preparation and CPD is patchy.
-In the past, various local training schemes have been devised and evaluated (Lindsay 2004, Griffin, Richardson and Morris-Thompson 2012).
+While this appears to be a useful way forward there is no way of ascertaining the level of Registered Nurses' knowledge about the very specific care and support needs of childbearing women.
+In addition to this, service staffing pressures and skill mix changes have led to rising numbers of health care assistants (HCAs) working in maternity care.
+Various local training schemes have been devised and evaluated (Lindsay 2004, Griffin, Richardson and Morris-Thompson 2012).
 McKenna et al (2004) note the lack of training for HCAs and consider the safety implications.
 The Royal College of Midwives (RCM) produced a document outlining the role of the Maternity Support Worker (RCM 2016a) but this is guidance only.
 Meanwhile there appears to be no robust national data on the number of HCAs working in maternity services, or their training, education and development within their roles.
-Lavender and Chapple (2004) note that the numerical superiority of Registered Nurses within health trusts may lead to the midwifery voice remaining unheard at Board level.
-It is important that midwives speak up to defend their clients' right to receive care from a professional who is appropriately trained.
+Lavender and Chapple (2004) note that the numerical superiority of Registered Nurses within health Trusts may lead to the midwifery voice remaining unheard at Board level.
+It is important that midwives speak up to defend their clients' right to receive care from a healthcare attendant who is appropriately trained.